ASMAE20/MY-MERN-App/README.md

 ```shell
 docker compose up
 ```
-Please remember that 'docker-compose-app' uses an image from a private registry, while the 'docker-compose' file uses an image from a public repository.
+Please remember that 'docker-compose-app' file uses an image from a private registry, while the 'docker-compose' file uses an image from a public repository.

 ##  Part 2: Kubernetes Deployment
 All the necessary Kubernetes YAML files (manifests) to deploy the application within a Kubernetes cluster under the namespace 'exam' can be applied by using the following command: